 Figure 4: Mean Plots of Efficiency of Professionals

-In the following section of the report, the evaluation has been conducted concerning the categories of professionals working in the hospital.
+In the following section of the report, an evaluation was conducted concerning the categories of professionals working in the hospital.
 This assessment aims to evaluate whether or not the efficiency level differs among nurses, Dr/physicians, or pharmacists.

 Specifically, in this section, the six hospitals mentioned earlier have conducted the evaluation.